tfusswinkel/InventorySample/docs/Binding/README.md

 ### Event Binding

-It allows you to bind the handler of an event, rather than having it declared in the code-behind .
+It allows you to bind the handler of an event, rather than having it declared in the code-behind.
 For example:

 ```xml
 <Button Click="rootFrame.GoForward" />